RazeenLI/A-ML-model-to-predict-CVD/README.md

 6. collect all part togrther fo unnecessary information
 7. fill in 0 or 1 for with unecessary no NaN)
 8. find row = NaN , if no NaN, ther will be stay her, or just stop
+9. deal with smorking and high blood pressure and hypertension
+10. reorder the index
-9. check other information
+11. check other information
-10 there are lotd of unimportant information, just choose useful imformation
+12 there are lotd of unimportant information, just choose useful imformation

 ## how to run
 RIDAGEYR is age, SMD030 is start year for smoking, SMD050Q is the time for quiting smoking to now